gnvrsl/grsl-ng/README.md

 ## Development

 To run a development version of the site, clone the repository and cd in to the directory.
-The build application has only been test on npm version 20.
+The build process has only been tested with npm version 20.
 If using nvm, switch to npm v20 with:
 ```
 nvm use 20
 ```